pablisch/express-api-postgres-db-setup/README.md

   })
 ```

-**NOTE:** The last assertion here is an example way of checking the json response that performs a similar finction to the preceeding two assertions.
-This latter way is easier to remember  and understand but reuires the full json response to be known in advance.
+**NOTE:** The last assertion here is an example way of checking the json response that performs a similar function to the preceding two assertions.
+This latter way is easier to remember and understand but requires the full json response to be known in advance.

 ### Run the unit tests